ionninja/chillaxdocs/Writerside/topics/Quick-start-guide.md

 * Turn on hardware acceleration if it's not already enabled by default in the Discord settings section.
     * Steps are `Settings` `>` `Advanced` `>` `Hardware Acceleration`.
-* Change the background and other [css variables](https://github.com/warrayquipsome/Chillax/blob/main/chillax.theme.css) as per your liking.
+* Change the background and other [CSS variables](https://github.com/warrayquipsome/Chillax/blob/main/chillax.theme.css) as per your liking.